Cornmeal Mush

 Or it can be served as the side dish to meaty main dish with a bit of fresh salsa, your favorite herbs and even a touch of parmesan cheese.
 So savory and delicious.

-Whether you serve it for breakfast or as a savory side dish, the warm texture of this corn mush will warm your belly on cold winter days.
+Whether you serve it for breakfast or as a savory side dish with bacon, the warmth of this corn mush will warm your belly on cold winter days.

 Our recipe came from an old cookbook and is an Amish cornmeal mush recipe from Amish country.